 Show All Answers

-Voters may register in person or by mail up to 15 days prior to an election.
-You may register to vote at the Office of the City Clerk or any Michigan Secretary of State Branch Office.
+Voters may register in person, online, or by mail up to 14 days prior to an election.
+You may register to vote at the Office of the City Clerk, any Michigan Secretary of State Branch Office, or online at the Michigan Voter Information Center.
 You may also register to vote by mail.

 Voters may also register within 14 days of an election, up to and including Election Day, only through the following: